darthoctopus/zvrk/Writeup/zvrk.md

 Zvrk was initially flagged for asteroseismic analysis as part of an ongoing search for unusual oscillation signatures corresponding to chemical peculiarities, in particular high lithium abundance.
 For this purpose, an overlapping sample of stars with both GALAH abundances, and TESS coverage in the Southern continuous viewing zone (CVZ), was constructed, and targets in this list were subjected to preliminary asteroseismic analysis, to constrain the global p-mode asteroseismic parameters $\Dnu$, $\numax$, and $\epsilon_p$.
 This was done using the 2D autocorrelation function procedure of @keaton?, applied to the publicly available presearch data conditioning simple aperture photometry (PDCSAP) lightcurves.

-Morphologically, the double ridges on this frequency echelle diagram are evocative of those of other p-mode oscillators, as previously observed en masse with *Kepler* and TESS, and suggest identification as being the modes of even degree $\ell$, which are known to form double ridges of this form.
-The remainder of the oscillation power would, under this putative identification, be attributed to oscillations of dipole modes, which are known in other red giants to be disrupted by mode mixing with an interior g-mode cavity to produce gravitoacoustic mixed modes.
+Morphologically, the double ridges on this frequency echelle diagram are evocative of those of other p-mode oscillators, as previously observed en masse with *Kepler* and TESS, and suggest identification as being modes of low, even degree, $\ell = 0, 2$, which are known to form double ridges of this kind.
+The remainder of the oscillation power would, under this putative identification, be attributed to oscillations of dipole modes, which are known in other red giants to be disrupted by mode mixing with an interior g-mode cavity to produce a complex forest of gravitoacoustic mixed modes.

 However, such an identification would be in significant tension with known properties of these red giants.
 In particular: